Uncle from Another World: Reception

+Manga

 By June 2022, the manga had 1.8 million copies in circulation; by November 2022, it had over 3.3 million copies in circulation.

 The series ranked eighth in the 2019 Next Manga Awards in the digital category.
 The series ranked fifteenth in 2020 a survey of workers of the Honya Club bookstore in Japan.
 In the 2020 edition of the Kono Manga ga Sugoi! guidebook, the series ranked eleventh.
 Also in 2020, it was a runner-up for BookWalker's grand prize.

-Demelza from Anime UK News had mixed feelings about the first volume and criticized the art and characters.
+Christopher Farris of Anime News Network reviewed the manga's first volume in 2021, critiquing that despite "a few good high-concept observations" and some subversive deadpan humor, he felt it didn't have anything else to say beyond that and was critical of Hotondoshindeiru's art style being made up of "rough and minimally expressive" character models and amateurishly rendered backgrounds, saying "Like so many other aside Isekai projects, Uncle From Another World has the makings of an entertaining concept, but thus far hasn't fully delivered as a complete story."

+Anime

+Fellow ANN editor Richard Eisenbeis placed Uncle from Another World at number four on his top 5 best anime list of 2022, praising its "non-stop riot of fish-out-of-water humor" and "stellar supporting cast".
+Allen Moody, writing for THEM Anime Reviews, said: "The show's uneven and chaotic, but so's its protagonist, so I guess it fits.
+Not all the moments are gems, and it starts a little slowly (until Uncle's "memories" kick in), but its curmudgeonly protagonist makes this at least an interesting variant on what is otherwise a tiresomely cliched genre."